AbdalrhmanHamza/so/src/pages/posts/awesome-19-custom-404-page.md

 <!-- Collection of **HTMl** and **CSS** 404 page template code examples.
 Hand-picked from codepen.io. -->

-Collection of 404 page code examples in **HTML and CSS**.
+Collection of 404 Pages code examples in **HTML and CSS**.
 Hand-picked from codepen.io and other resources.
 </br>

 ---